bruceki/CS_Claw/README.md

  ![CarnivoreSuite CLAW](./Resources/CLAW3.png "CarnivoreSuite CLAW")
 # CarnivoreSuite CLAW

 **CarnivoreSuite CLAW** is a lightweight pipeline for creating 2D assets and sprite sheets from 3D models.
 It takes animations from as many cameras/directions as you designate in your scene, renders an animation for each, organizes them into folders, and uses Montage to stitch the individual frames together into a sprite sheet.
-This tool is game-engine agnostic, it only requires a copy of Blender to render your 3D model making it perfect for generating 2.5D, multi-directional sprite-based characters.
+This tool is game engine agnostic, it only requires a copy of Blender to render your 3D model making it perfect for generating 2.5D, multi-directional sprite-based characters.

 ---